Jimk72/Icarus_Mods/README.md

 # Icarus_Mods
 Mods for Icarus Game

+4/24/24

+Updated Custom Options menu to pause game upon opening if only one play is in game.

+Added Puck lights, Teleporter, Battery powered crate, and Precision Workshop bow to the Jimk Innovations tab in the workshop.

 3/30/24

 Updated Custom Puck Lights to fix the crash caused my games default lights being used.